pivoteur/biz/README.md

 1. The pivot pools
 2. The echo pools
 3. The treasury
+4. Measuring performance / Calculating apportionment
-4. The you, the investor
+5. The you, the investor

 We well go over each component in turn.